To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 Selection Guidelines and Procedures

 The Glorney-Raisbeck Selection Committee of The New York Academy of Medicine reviews all applications and supporting materials and recommends award recipients for ratification by the Trustees of the Academy.
 The review of applications will be weighed 25% on the applicant, 25% on the environment and 50% on the project.
 Additionally, the Committee’s evaluation will include that candidates be judged on their data analysis plan.
 A personal interview may be required.
-Candidates will be advised of their status by late March or early April.
+Candidates will be advised of their status by late March.

 Applicants must complete an online application that requires uploading certain materials and forms: